Updated on 2024-09-05 GMT+08:00

 If you want to allow or deny the access to an API, use policy-based authorization.

 Your account has all the permissions required to call all APIs, but IAM users under your account must be assigned the required permissions.
-The permissions required for calling an API are determined by the actions supported by the API.
-Only users who have been granted permissions allowing the actions can call the API successfully.
+The required permissions are determined by the actions supported by the API.
+Only users with the policies allowing for those actions can call the API successfully.
 For example, if an IAM user wants to query metrics using an API, the user must have been granted permissions that allow the aom:metric:get action.

 Supported Actions